top of page

 The most important part of this lesson is the fact that Jesus never said or even implied that we should not observe the Sabbath.
 To the contrary, by not removing Sabbath observance from the Ten Commandments, Jesus intended us to observe the Sabbath.
 Jesus set an example by observing the Sabbath.
 Jesus’s followers and disciples observed the Sabbath day as well as the apostle Paul.

-Most Christians observe the Sabbath on a Sunday instead of Saturday, so what do we do?
+Most Christians today observe the Sabbath on a Sunday instead of Saturday, so what do we do?
 We need to keep in mind that the Sabbath commandment does not tell us on which day of the week to observe the Sabbath.
 It does tell us that one day in seven should be held sacred.
-One day in seven should be a day of rest and worship.
+One day in seven should be a day of rest, worship, and sacred assembly.
 Jesus always emphasized the purpose of a law as opposed to the letter of the law.

 The letter of the law is that a person should be stoned if they do the slightest physical labor on the Sabbath.
 The letter of the law is that an animal sacrifice should be made on the Sabbath.
 There were also numerous other requirements that Jesus nullified during his ministry.
 The letter of the law is that we do not miss a single church worship service.
 The letter of the law is that the Sabbath was on a Saturday at the time of Moses.